phoe/articles/2022-xx-xx-static-let/static-let.md

 ## Conditions

 The original article describes a particular trait of static bindings: their values are effectively inaccessible from the outside.
-The values become an integral part of the code which uses them, similarly to when one uses a closure.
-(In fact, using closures is one of the alternative approaches of implementing a static binding described in the original article!)

 This behavior is useful for e.g. static data which is meant for persist across deploying a Lisp application by saving the Lisp image and restoring it later, but it's unnecessary for e.g. any kind of caches that such static values might be used for: they will unnecessarily inflate the size of the binary and should instead be re-instantiated when the image is restored.

 This means that we need some way to be able to flush these bindings from the outside.
 And such an operation is dangerous, because it's essentially equivalent to being able to pull the rug from under a series of threads that may be currently standing on it.